dijkm88/ms1/README.md

 * Google Analytics - for understanding what a customer does, where they come from, and, to adjust the customers furture advertisement needs (Youtube, Facebook, Groupon)
 * Insert a GDPR pop-up, to notify the visitor, and, giving them the option to agree on the tracking terms, or to refuse them
 * A full booking experience, where the user can select a date and slot, and, immediately pay online, guarranteeing the business owner revenue even if the person who booked the session does not show up.
 * A backend to have the contact-form actually send through data to the owner.
 Extract e-mail address for mailing list when they opted in for the mailing list
+* Fully adjusted form to compliment the website and it's colours.
+To have a fully responsive form, that gives feedback once the form is incorrectly filled in.
+* Changing the modal button to hide on large screens, so that the gallery of certifications appear below the left side of the text.

 ## Technology used ##
 - - - -